OpenEvalProject/evals/manuscripts/elife-24770/v2/manuscript.md

 To fit the competing psychological models to the fMRI data, we used the contrast estimates for the six experimental conditions (either averaged within region of interest [ROI] or across voxels).
 Model details and fitting techniques are described below.
 Note that we did not carry out any correlational analyses between ratings and fMRI data, as the additional variance in the ratings (on whether a stimulus was perceived as warm or painful) is minimal when compared to the actual stimulation: only 5% of the responses did not match the stimuli and 18% of these mismatching responses were given on the first trial of an fMRI run.

-## Neurological pain signature analyses
+#### Neurological pain signature analyses

 The Neurological Pain Signature (NPS) is a multivariate pattern of brain activity with high sensitivity and specificity in distinguishing experimental pain from other conditions like pain anticipation, pain rating periods, or vicarious pain (Wager et al., 2013; Krishnan et al., 2016).
 The NPS expression as a surrogate for heat pain intensity associated with a given fMRI image is computed by taking the dot-product of the NPS and the image, resulting in a scalar value.
 We computed NPS expression values for each of the six experimental conditions based on the regressors described above separately for each participant (Wager et al., 2011, 2013; Krishnan et al., 2016).
 The resulting NPS values were then plotted and submitted to further analyses the same way as the ROI averages (see below).

-## Region of interest masks
+#### Region of interest masks

 Anatomical masks for pain processing regions of interest were generated using the Harvard-Oxford Atlas (Desikan et al., 2006) freely distributed with the FSL software (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases).
 For each hemisphere, we thresholded the probability maps for insula, parietal operculum (SII), post-central sulcus (SI), anterior cingulate, amygdala, and thalamus at 50%.
 Anterior and posterior insula masks were created by splitting the insula mask at MNI y = 0.
 The anterior cingulate mask of this atlas includes BA24 and BA32, but excludes subgenual portions at the set threshold of 50%.
 The thalamic mask covers the entire thalamus.
 The division of insular cortex at y = 0 mm was chosen because no probabilistic atlas includes separate maps for anterior and posterior insula.
 The division at y = 0 mm is close to the sulcus centralis insulae (Nieuwenhuys, 2012) and has been used previously (Ploner et al., 2011).
 For the periaqueductal gray (PAG), we manually created a mask based on the mean anatomical image of all subjects (Stein et al., 2012).
 For this, we first identified the central aqueduct on the mean anatomical image (shown in Figures 4 and 5).
 We then manually marked the gray matter surrounding the aqueduct and validated the resulting mask using a brainstem atlas (Naidich et al., 2009).

-## Models of pain processing
+#### Models of pain processing

-The first model tested here is a pure stimulus intensity-coding model in which physiological responses are a simple function of the stimulus input:(1)y^ = wS
+The first model tested here is a pure stimulus intensity-coding model in which physiological responses are a simple function of the stimulus input:

+$$
+y^ = wS
+$$

 where S is the stimulus intensity (dummy-coded with 0 for warm and one for pain stimuli) and w is a free scaling parameter.
 Please note, that we do not make assumptions about the stimulus response function here.
 Due to the dummy-coding, the free parameter w describes the mean distance between the responses to warm and painful stimuli.
 The distance can be determined by an arbitrary stimulus-response function, since only two stimulus intensities are used here.
 Expectation (Figure 1A; cues on the x-axis) has no effect on the measured response.

-The second – stimulus intensity plus expectation – model (Figure 1B) assumes that pain responses are based on two additive effects of the expected pain plus the actual stimulation intensity and is described by the following formula:(2)y^ = w1S+w2P
+The second – stimulus intensity plus expectation – model (Figure 1B) assumes that pain responses are based on two additive effects of the expected pain plus the actual stimulation intensity and is described by the following formula:

+$$
+y^ = w_{1}S+w_{2}P
+$$

 where S is again the stimulus intensity, dummy-coded as in Equation (1) and P is the expected pain as determined by the pain probability following each of the three cues (i.e., 0.25, 0.5, or 0.75).
 The weights w1 and w2 are free parameters controlling the weighting of input parameters.
 Parameter w1 controls the distance between the two lines denoting warm and pain stimuli and accommodates any stimulus-response function in the current design with two intensities (due to the dummy coding).
 The expectation to receive a painful stimulus is assumed to have an additive, linear effect on the measured response.
 Hence, the basic relationship between stimulus intensity and response could have any form, but would be subject to linear modulation based on expectations.

-Finally, the predictive coding model states that the physiological responses (fMRI parameter estimates or SCR or pupil dilation) are the weighted sum of the prediction (P) and the prediction error (PE; Figure 1C):(3)y^ = w1P + w2PE
+Finally, the predictive coding model states that the physiological responses (fMRI parameter estimates or SCR or pupil dilation) are the weighted sum of the prediction (P) and the prediction error (PE; Figure 1C):

+$$
+y^ = w_{1}P + w_{2}PE
+$$

 where P is the expected pain (corresponding to the actual probabilities used in the experiment, that is, 0.25, 0.5, and 0.75), and w1 and w2 are free parameters.
 PE is the difference between pain outcome and prediction (i.e., 1-P), if the outcome is painful.
 In the case of non-painful warmth, the PE is 0.
 We chose this PE formulation based on (1) previous studies in the visual system (den Ouden et al., 2010; Egner et al., 2010), (2) the assumption that pain specific populations will only encode prediction errors for painful stimuli (Belova et al., 2007; Büchel et al., 2014), and (3) the observation that prediction errors for painful and non-painful warmth have different topographies (Ploghaus et al., 2000; Zeidan et al., 2015).

-In addition to this PE definition, we considered a signed PE in which PE = S−P and an absolute PE model in which PE = |S−P| (i.e., high prediction error for both, unexpected pain and unexpected non-painful stimuli).
+In addition to this PE definition, we considered a signed PE in which $PE = S−P$ and an absolute PE model in which $PE = |S−P|$ (i.e., high prediction error for both, unexpected pain and unexpected non-painful stimuli).
 Again, S being the dummy-coded stimulus intensity and P being the expected probability of receiving pain as above.
 Those PE definitions are based on observations in the visual (Kok et al., 2014) and auditory (Todorovic et al., 2011; Todorovic and de Lange, 2012) systems.

-## Model comparison
+#### Model comparison

 We used Bayes Factors (BF) for pairwise comparisons testing which model offers the best explanation of the data (Jeffreys, 1961; Kass and Raftery, 1995; Lee and Wagenmakers, 2014).
 Bayes Factors formulate evidence for one model over the other as the ratio of the two marginal likelihoods; that is the likelihood of the data under each of the models integrated over the model’s parameter space, respectively.
 A Bayes Factor can be interpreted as ‘how much more likely is model A compared to model B?’
 For example, a Bayes Factor of four indicates that model A is four times as likely as B to have generated the data, whereas a Bayes Factor of 0.1 indicates that B is ten times as likely as A. Furthermore, Bayes Factors select the most predictive model and implicitly penalize model complexity.
 Another benefit of using Bayes Factors is their ability to compare non-nested models (Lee and Wagenmakers, 2014).
 We used the BayesFactor package (v.
 0.9.11) for R by Rouder and Morrey (Rouder and Morey, 2012) to compute Bayes Factors (two chains, each with 80,000 samples with thinning factor of four for each estimation).
 This implementation uses default mixture-of-variance (Cauchy) priors on the weight parameters that have desirable properties of the resulting Bayes factors (location and scale invariance, consistency, and consistent in information) (Rouder and Morey, 2012).
-We use log-BF throughout the manuscript to ease the interpretation, because log-BF favoring one or the other model have different signs, but the same scaling: A log-BF of four indicates the same amount of evidence for model A, as a log-BF of −4 does for model B. A value of |logBF|>3 indicates that one model is ~20 times more likely than the alternative model and is conventionally labeled as ‘strong support’ for a given model (Kass and Raftery, 1995; Stephan et al., 2010; Lodewyckx et al., 2011).
+We use log-BF throughout the manuscript to ease the interpretation, because log-BF favoring one or the other model have different signs, but the same scaling: A log-BF of four indicates the same amount of evidence for model A, as a log-BF of −4 does for model B. A value of $|logBF|>3$ indicates that one model is ~20 times more likely than the alternative model and is conventionally labeled as ‘strong support’ for a given model (Kass and Raftery, 1995; Stephan et al., 2010; Lodewyckx et al., 2011).
 Multiple model comparisons using Bayes factors do not need an explicit correction as is necessary in frequentist approaches (Scott and Berger, 2006).

 Bayes Factors were computed for the log-transformed amplitudes of SCR and pupil responses, as well as for the average parameter estimates extracted from our anatomical ROIs.
 To achieve better spatial resolution, we also computed Bayes Factors for brain voxels within a mask defined by an omnibus F-test for a non-zero effect of any condition (thresholded at p<0.005, uncorrected).
-Following the above introduced convention for strong model support by log-BF, we display voxels with |logBF|>3.
+Following the above introduced convention for strong model support by log-BF, we display voxels with $|logBF|>3$.

 Log-BF maps were overlaid on the group-mean anatomical image using Matlab functions from Tor D. Wager’s group (https://github.com/canlab).
 We used Caret 5 (v.
 5.65, http://brainmap.wustl.edu/caret.html) for surface visualization of the log-BF insula map.